What is an instrument rating?

 Contact us at East Hill and stop by to meet the instructors, check out the planes, and even fly an "observation flight" to see what clouds look like from the inside.
 Since the Skyhawk has four seats, you can ride along in back and get a feel for the training environment.
 We fly all year, in all four seasons, seven days a week.

 Once you purchase the self-paced Jeppesen ground school materials and enroll in the Part 141 program, you are ready to start flight training!
-Your total cost for this rating at East Hill is approximately $6,000 based on the average number of hours for completion.
+Check out our rates and charges, and estimates for each rating.
 This is money well spent for your future safety and comfort as an instrument pilot.

 Our graduates fly professionally for charter companies and airlines all over the country.
 Choose professional training to get professional results!